 Castro’s three-run birthday blast helps Twins beat White Sox

-It's difficult to know whether the Twins have straightened themselves out after four difficult weeks of ugly baseball or whether the White Sox are just their favorite pushovers.
+It's difficult to know whether the Twins have straightened themselves out after four difficult weeks of ugly baseball, or if the White Sox are just their favorite pushover.
 Either way, they have plenty of reasons to be grateful.

-The Twins piled up a season-high 13 hits Wednesday night, put runners on base in every inning but one and beat Chicago for the 10th time in their last 11 meetings, 6-3 at Target Field.
+The Twins piled up a season-high 13 hits on Wednesday night, put runners on base in every inning but one, and beat Chicago for the 10th time in their past 11 meetings, 6-3 at Target Field.

-The White Sox are now 3-21 on the season, tying them with the 2003 Tigers and 2022 Reds for the second-worst 24-game start in major league history, behind only the 1-23 Orioles of 1988.
+While the Twins have put together their first three-game winning streak of the season, the White Sox dropped to 3-21, tying them with the 2003 Tigers and 2022 Reds for the second-worst 24-game start in major league history, behind only the 1-23 Orioles of 1988.

+"Playing a team like this at this moment is the best thing that could happen for us.
+To just play free and play loose," said Ryan Jeffers, who collected a walk and a pair of infield hits in his first career game as a leadoff hitter.
+"They're still a big-league club, they've still got really good players, but I think it's coming at the right time."

-Willi Castro became the 22nd Twins player ever to hit a home run on his birthday, turning 27 with a three-run shot into the left-field bleachers.
-He later doubled, part of the Twins' five extra-base hits on the night, giving them 16 for the first three games of the series.
+Couldn't come at a better time for Willi Castro, who became the 22nd Twins player ever to hit a home run on his birthday, turning 27 with a three-run shot into the left-field bleachers.
+He later doubled, part of the Twins' five extra-base hits, giving them 16 for the first three games of the series.

+"It feels good to battle in some at-bats, put some balls in play even if they're not hit hard, and then find some grass," Twins manager Rocco Baldelli said.
+"They give us an opportunity to run the bases and make some things happen.
+That is great."

 BOXSCORE: Twins 6, Chicago White Sox 3